Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: What is a Bayesian Neural Network?

+The point estimate approach, which is the traditional approach in deep learning, is relatively easy to deploy with modern algorithms and software packages, but tends to lack explainability \cite{Yang2021}.
+The final model might also generalize in unforeseen and overconfident ways on out-of-training-distribution data points \cite{Guo2017,Nixon_2019_CVPR_Workshops}.
+This property, in addition to the inability of ANNs to say \textit{``I don't know"}, is problematic for many critical applications.
+Of all the techniques that exist to mitigate this \cite{DBLP:conf/iclr/HendrycksG17}, stochastic neural networks have proven to be one of the most generic and flexible.

-\textbf{Stochastic neural networks} are a type of ANNs built by introducing stochastic components into the network (by giving the network stochastic activation: Fig.~\ref{fig:nn:trans} or stochastic weights: Fig.~\ref{fig:nn:sto}) to simulate multiple possible models $\vec{\theta}$ with their associated probability distribution $p(\vec{\theta})$.
-They can, therefore, be considered as a special case of \textbf{ensemble learning} \cite{Zhou:2012}, where instead of training one single model, a set of models is trained and their predictions are aggregated.
+\textbf{Stochastic neural networks} are a type of ANN built by introducing stochastic components into the network.
+This is performed by giving the network either a stochastic activation (Figure~\ref{fig:nn:trans}) or stochastic weights (Figure~\ref{fig:nn:sto}) to simulate multiple possible models $\vec{\theta}$ with their associated probability distribution $p(\vec{\theta})$.
+Thus, BNNs can be considered a special case of \textbf{ensemble learning} \cite{Zhou:2012}.

-The main motivation behind ensemble learning comes from the observation that aggregating the predictions of a large set of average performing but independent predictors can lead to much better predictions than one output by a single well-performing expert predictor \cite{GALTON1907}.
-Stochastic neural networks can be used in a similar fashion.
-It has been observed that their predictions can improve over their point-estimate counterparts, even if there is no evidence that the use of stochastic neural networks is the best way to improve accuracy.
-Instead, the main goal of using a stochastic neural network architecture is to get a better idea of the uncertainty associated with the underlying processes.
-This is accomplished by comparing the predictions of multiple sampled model parametrization $\vec{\theta}$.
-If the different models agree the uncertainty is low.
-If they disagree, then it is high.
-This process can be summarized as follow:
+The main motivation behind ensemble learning comes from the observation that aggregating the predictions of a large set of average-performing but independent predictors can lead to better predictions than a single well-performing expert predictor \cite{GALTON1907, Breiman1996}.
+Stochastic neural networks might improve their performance over their point estimate counterparts in a similar fashion, but this is not their main aim.
+Rather, the main goal of using a stochastic neural network architecture is to obtain a better idea of the uncertainty associated with the underlying processes.
+This is accomplished by comparing the predictions of multiple sampled model parametrizations $\vec{\theta}$.
+If the different models agree, then the uncertainty is low.
+If they disagree, then the uncertainty is high.
+This process can be summarized as follows:

-where $\vec{\epsilon}$ represents random noise to account for the fact that the function $NN$ is just an approximation.
+where $\vec{\epsilon}$ represents random noise to account for the fact that the function $\NN$ is only an approximation.
+A BNN can then be defined as any stochastic artificial neural network trained using Bayesian inference \cite{doi:10.1162/neco.1992.4.3.448}.